findelabs/proxima/docs/src/configuration/authentication.md

 # Authentication

-Proxima can both connect to remote endpoints using the following authentication methods, and authenticate client connections to Proxima in order to verify user identities:
+Proxima can both connect to remote endpoints using the following authentication methods:

 - Basic
 - Bearer
 - Digest

+Proxima can authenticate users using all authentication methods listed above, but it can also authenticate users JWT's as well using JWTS.
+This authentication can be specified with `jwts`.

 ### Client Authentication